en0/hdcode-presentation/tt-presentation.md

    Each function is short and does only one thing.

 1. Top to Bottom
-   Functions are immediatly defined after the first reference.
+   Define functions after the first reference.

 1. Function Level
    Each function stays at one level of abstraction.